 George and Elizabeth went on to have another seven children – Annie in 1880, Alice 1883, William 1884, Violet 1886, Irene 1888, Agatha 1891 and Eliza in 1893.

 Ern Long (George & Elizabeth’s grandson who lived with them for some years) remembers Elizabeth Davis used to push the wheelbarrow about 10 kms into Violet Town once a week from the family property “Woodvale” for groceries.
 She had a lovely singing voice and used to sing Irish folk songs and jigs.
 Ern described Elizabeth as a red haired, tiny women of about 5 feet in height who was born in County Clare, Ireland.
-She was an only child and was a strict Roman Catholic.
-She told him that both of her parents died during the potato famine years and an uncle came and took over the family property (small farm) and sent Elizabeth to Australia as a child.

 On his birthday in 1884 George was presented with a small bible inscribed “To G R Davis, from his affectionate sister Mary Eliza Petersen”.